The “Campulance”

 Can I turn an Ambulance into a Camper?

-With a few basic tools and some creativity, anyone can build their own campulance.
-The real trick is finding the candidate to act as your blank canvas with the features you need, and getting over the hesitation to start cutting into it.
-The cabinets that come stock offer tons of storage for lots of gear.
+With a few basic tools and some creativity, you can build your own campulance.
+The first step is finding the right vehicle—your blank canvas with the features you need—and pushing past the hesitation to cut into it.
+Stock cabinets already provide plenty of storage for gear.

-The interior of your living space can be as luxurious or as simple as you desire.
-You can choose from a variety of options such as a pull-out bed or a fixed one, a compact yet efficient kitchenette, or a full-fledged one with a refrigerator and microwave.
-A heating system for those chilly nights and an air conditioner for the hot summer days can be included.
+You can design the interior of your living space to feel either simple or luxurious.
+Choose a pull-out bed or a fixed one, a compact kitchenette or a full setup with refrigerator and microwave.
+Add heating for cold nights and air conditioning for hot summer days.

-Remember that your Ambulance RV conversion is extremely personalized with about 100 square feet of room, and plenty of space to add a full-sized bed or a wet bath.
-Enjoy biking the trails?
-You will probably add a bike rack to your build.
+An ambulance RV conversion gives you about 100 square feet to customize.
+You can fit a full-sized bed or even a wet bath.
+If you love biking, add a rack to your build.

 Is It Legal Everywhere?